- Networking (UDP and TCP setup)

 Overview of device capabilities

 This section briefly describes device capabilities and supported streaming protocols.

 - Android: Most Android devices support RTSP/RTP streaming.
 Newer Android devices that are running version 2.2 (Froyo) or later also support Adobe Flash player 10.1 and can play RTMP and Adobe HDS streams.
 Android devices can't play MP3 streams over RTSP/RTP in any combination (audio/video or audio only).
 Android devices that support Flash player 10.1 can play MP3 using RTMP or Adobe HDS.
 When streaming to an Android device using RTSP/RTP, the RTP portion must flow over UDP.
 Android doesn't support RTSP/RTP interleaved (RTP over TCP).
 This means that if UDP is unavailable for RTP playback, RTP over TCP won't work as a failover and your stream won't play.

 Customers have reported issues with RTSP/RTP playback on the DroidX and Droid 2.
 It seems that only the following frame sizes will play properly on these devices:

-- Sony Ericsson: A customer has reported that some Sony Ericsson phones requires Baseline level 1.2 or lower video for playback.
+- Sony Ericsson: A customer has reported that some Sony Ericsson phones requires Baseline Profile Level 1.2 or lower for video playback.

-Note: The Wowza Media Server 3 installation provides a preconfigured application named vod.
+Note: The Wowza Media Server installation provides a preconfigured application named vod.

 - How to set up live streaming using an RTMP-based encoder

-- How to set up live streaming using an RTSP/RTP based encoder
+- How to set up live streaming using an RTSP/RTP-based encoder

 - How to publish and play a live stream (MPEG-TS based encoder)